ExxistanceDC/Tama-English-Translation/README.md

 **Special Thanks**
 - Bo Bayles (as always, and whose level select investigation was invaluable in being able to test the ending translations)
+- Grandma (miss you, and I hope that I'll see you again one day)